 Stewarding Osprey Habitat

 Every year before nesting season, TNC repairs or replaces nearly 30 osprey platforms in southern New Jersey.
 These platforms provide nesting habitat for ospreys, making their availability and upkeep vital to osprey conservation.

 Healthy Lands, Healthy Osprey

-The Nature Conservancy manages more than 5,000 acres under the PSEG program, including nesting sites in Dennis Township and Commercial Township, and within watersheds of the Maurice River, Cohansey River and Alloway Creek.
-The Conservancy also protects critical osprey habitat at its Maurice River Bluffs and Gandy’s Beach preserves.
+TNC in New Jersey manages more than 5,000 acres under the PSEG program, including nesting sites in Dennis Township and Commercial Township, and within watersheds of the Maurice River, Cohansey River and Alloway Creek.
+TNC also protects critical osprey habitat at its Maurice River Bluffs and Gandy's Beach preserves.
+We have installed osprey platforms at three of our flagship preserves: South Cape May Meadows, Garrett Family Preserve at Cape Island Creek, and Maurice River Bluffs.
 We share osprey data from these locations with the New Jersey Division of Fish and Wildlife Endangered and Nongame Species Program to be added into the overall count for the state.

 Osprey nest and raise young along our coast from early spring to late summer before migrating to South America.
+During nesting season, the platform at our South Cape May Meadows Preserve is live-streamed and allows viewers to follow the osprey along with their nesting journey.
 Adults, which mate for life, make the roundtrip journey and return to the same nest every year; juveniles will spend two years in South America before coming back to our shores.
 In 2017, birds banded in New Jersey, Maryland, and Virginia were spotted in Aruba, Antilles, and Venezuela.
 An exciting occasion during the most recent banding season was the recording of a 16-year-old male osprey, the oldest living of his species ever to be reported in New Jersey.
 The trend continues positively for osprey in the Garden State.